abhiagar2019/GA-Capstone-Medicare_Claims/README.md

 Baseline accuracy: 0.5

-SMOTE upsampling was used to deal with class imbalance (since there was class imbalance between patients who were re-admiited vs those who were not re-admitted within 30 days).
+SMOTE over-sampling was used to deal with class imbalance (since there was class imbalance between patients who were re-admiited vs those who were not re-admitted within 30 days).

  All the following classification models were implemented.